flowgrammable/uint-js/README.md

 ```

 ##Relational operations/functions
 Standard relational methods and functions are provided for the UInt type.
+All
+relational methods/functions return a boolean;

 ```
 if(x.less(y)           { console.log("x < y");  }